lfe-deprecated/clj/README.md

 As of version 0.3.0, this project assumes that you have [rebar3](https://github.com/rebar/rebar3) installed somwhere in your ``$PATH``.
 It no longer uses the old version of rebar.
-If you do not wish to use rebar3, you may use the most recent rebar2-compatible release of lutil: 0.2.1.
+If you do not wish to use rebar3, you may use the most recent rebar2-compatible release of clj: 0.2.1.

 ## Installation [&#x219F;](#contents)